-Energy and Business
+Energy & Business

 There are a number of strategies that businesses can adopt to work towards reduced energy emissions.
 For instance, by preparing an Energy Management Policy, you can make your business more energy aware and thereby save energy.
-Your business can also save energy by concentrating on:
+Your business can also save energy by concentrating on the following:

 Air Conditioning